Motion to Approve First Distribution

-On December 9, 2022, the Receiver filed a motion to distribute approximately $10 million to claimants with approved claims.
-A copy of the motion and its exhibits are available below, and the Receiver’s declaration in support of the motion is available here.
-Claimants identified on Exhibits 1 and 2 will participate in this distribution, absent a contrary instruction from the Court.
-Claimants identified on Exhibit 3 will, if the Court grants the motion, be denied and not participate in any distributions because they failed to comply with governing procedures, including (most often) the submission of an executed Personal Verification Form.
+On December 9, 2022, the Receiver filed a motion to distribute approximately $10 million to claimants with allowed claims.
+A copy of the Receiver’s motion is available here.
+Claimants identified on Exhibit 1 and Exhibit 2 will participate in this distribution, absent a contrary instruction from the Court.
+If the motion is granted, claimants identified on Exhibit 3 will be denied and not participate in any distributions because they failed to comply with governing procedures, including (most often) the submission of an executed Personal Verification Form.
 Unless directed otherwise by the Court, the Receiver will not adjust claims any further.
+The Receiver’s declaration in support of the motion is available here.

 Introduction